This page provides information on all things related to loans, including what DLR requires before loan repayment can begin on an award.

 If the lender is not listed above, please try contact the Customer Service number listed on the account statement.

 When awardees have outstanding loans from multiple sources, NIH prioritizes which loans are repaid first based on the loan type.
+LRP payments, once issued, are final and based on information provided to NIH at the time of payment.
+Exceptions are limited to corrective actions such as a misapplied payment or an overpayment.
 NIH will repay loans in the following order:

 Loans guaranteed by the U.S. Department of Health and Human Services: